-By means of a u-turn movement followed by a right turn at the crossing street (similar to Option 3 on this list).
-U-turn facilities to be constructed after the intersection for cases where “around–the-block” solutions are difficult or impossible to implement, and traffic is already too congested on the crossing street to implement the changes in Option 3.
+Option 5: By means of a u-turn movement followed by a right turn at the crossing street (similar to Option 1 on this list).
+U-turn facilities to be constructed after the intersection for cases where “around–the-block” (options 3 and 4) solutions are difficult or impossible to implement, and traffic is already too congested on the crossing street to implement the changes in Option 3.
 Ideally, phases in both intersections should be coordinated to avoid excessive delays.
 Queuing areas for turning vehicles should be carefully calculated to satisfy the demanded capacity (Figure 24.15).